Mentoring

 “Anyone can be a part of /mentoring,” she writes.
 “All it takes is a few lines of text on your own website, blog, or other profile, expressing your openness to mentoring and offering a specific invitation to get in touch.”

-Say hello!
+Say hello! 👋

 Topics might include:

-– Walking away from a path that’s no longer working for you.
-I left business school more than two years into a four-year degree, decided to study something completely different, and to this day have never once felt as though I made the wrong decision.
+Venturing into unfamiliar territory.
+I left business school more than two years into a four-year degree, decided to study something entirely different, and to this day have never once felt as though I made the wrong choice.
+From that initial decision, I’ve continued to shape my career through a series of what Molly Graham has termed “j-curves”: “a risky career choice … where you bet that you can transfer the skills you currently have to a completely new environment.”

-– The value of long-term solo travel and/or studying abroad.
+The value of long-term travel and/or studying abroad.
 I’ve studied in four different languages at nearly half a dozen post-secondary institutions around the world.
 The two summers I spent living in Montreal prior to moving there for grad school provided me with some of the most formative experiences of my life, and the travelling I’ve done since then has been no exception.
 After moving across Canada for my first Master’s degree, I’m now pursuing doctoral work as an international student in the US.

 – The GitHub repository for /mentoring